ashutoshraj01/Web-Scrapping/README.md

 - Node.js

 ## Packages used:-
--  request and request-promise  --> used to download web sites.
--  cheerio --> used for using jQuery inside Node.js
+i)  request and request-promise  --> used to download web sites. ii)  cheerio --> used for using jQuery inside Node.js iii) fs -> For doing file operations.

 ## Installing Yarn
 - sudo apt remove cmdtest